-Astrotech (NASDAQ: ASTC) was established in 1984.
+Astrotech was established in 1984.
 Prior to 2009, it was known as SPACEHAB, Inc., a company that provided space habitat microgravity experimentation equipment and services to NASA during the Space Shuttle era.
-As the Shuttle program came to an end, the company put more attention on its satellite processing business, Astrotech Space Operations (ASO); its mass spectrometer instrumentation business, 1st Detect; and its microgravity vaccine development company, Astrogenetix.
+As the Shuttle program ended, the company focused more on its satellite processing business, Astrotech Space Operations (ASO), and its mass spectrometer instrumentation business, 1st Detect.

 2019: 1st Detect sells Tracer 1000 Explosives Trace Detectors to Global Shipping and Logistics Company

-2019: Received European Civil Aviation Conference (ECAC) certification for the TRACER 1000
+2019: 1st Detect received European Civil Aviation Conference (ECAC) certification for the TRACER 1000

-2017: Astrotech Completed Successful 1st Detect Demo with DHS and TSA Personnel
+2017: Astrotech Completed Successful TRACER 1000 Explosives Trace Detector Demo with DHS and TSA Personnel

 2016: 1st Detect, an Astrotech Subsidiary Received Three U.S. Patents for Chemical Analyzers